alexli888/a3-AlexLi/README.md

 ## Assignment 3 - To-Do Application

 Link: https://a3-alexli.onrender.com/

+Alt link (has some issues explained below): https://a3-alex-li-2f8g.vercel.app/
 //////////////////////////////////////////////////////////////////
 Goal of app: The goal of this project is a task manager, in which a user can set a task description, Priority of the task (High, Medium, Low), and set a creation date(Defaulted to the day of access).
 It means to help organize your life.